▪ Body Donation / Organ & Tissue Donation

 NOTE: A funeral home may not refuse, or charge a handling fee for, a casket or urn purchased elsewhere.

 Nature's Casket in Colorado offers simple yet elegant eco-caskets made from lodgepole pine tress killed in the pine beetle epidemic.
-Prices start at $610 for a small (5'8" length) rectangular casket.
-Urns start at $75.
-Their most affordable casket is a 6-piece unassembled pine casket starting at $425.
+Prices start at $735 for a rectangular pine casket.
+Urns start at $100.
 They ship throughout the lower 48 states.

 County Funeral/Burial Assistance